skyshine102/FitnessLandscape_SD/README.md

 * Matlab

 # Usage
 To run the codes and check the results, please see the next section to find the designated main file.
+Take python as example:
+  1. git clone the repo
+  2. python ./FitnessLandscape_SD/src/Python/main_all_script.py

 # Table of Contents
 * Fitness Distribution of SD (python)